Rules for ALL Studies with Potentially Hazardous Biological Agents

 3) Prior review and approval is required for the use of potentially hazardous microorganisms (including bacteria, viruses, viroids, prions, rickettsia, fungi, and parasites), recombinant DNA (rDNA) technologies or human or animal fresh/frozen tissues, blood, or body fluids:

-- Research determined to be a Biosafety Level 2 (BSL-2) must be conducted in a laboratory rated BSL-2 or above (commonly limited to a Regulated Research Institution).
+d.
+Research determined to be a Biosafety Level 2 (BSL-2) must be conducted in a laboratory rated BSL-2 or above (commonly limited to a Regulated Research Institution).
 The research must be reviewed and approved by the Institutional Biosafety Committee (IBC) or a letter or document from the Regulated Research Institution that the research does not require review.
 The research must be supervised by a Qualified Scientist.
+For a high school BSL-2 laboratory, the SRC must review and approve.

-- f.
-Laboratory studies culturing known MRSA (Methicillin-resistant Staphlococcus aureus), VRE (Vancomycin-resistant enterococci) and KPC (Klebsiella pneumonia) must be conducted in a BSL-2 laboratory in a Regulated Research Institution with documented IBC Committee review and approval.
+g.
+Laboratory studies culturing known MRSA (Methicillin-resistant Staphylococcus aureus), VRE (Vancomycin-resistant enterococci) and KPC (Klebsiella pneumonia) must be conducted at a Regulated Research Institution with a minimum BSL-2 laboratory with documented IBC Committee review and approval.

-- j.
+k.
 All potentially hazardous biological agents must be properly disposed at the end of experimentation in accordance with their biosafety level.
-For BSL 1 or BSL 2 organisms: Autoclave at 121 degrees Celsius for 20 minutes, use of a 10% bleach solution (1:10 dilution of domestic bleach), incineration, alkaline hydrolysis, biosafety pick-up and other manufacturer recommendations are acceptable..
+For BSL 1 or BSL 2 organisms: Autoclave at 121 degrees Celsius for 20 minutes, use of a 10% bleach solution (1:10 dilution of domestic bleach), incineration, alkaline hydrolysis, biosafety pick-up and other manufacturer recommendations are acceptable.

 4) The following forms are required: